amulchapla/azure-speech-streaming-reactjs/README.md

 Below architecture diagram depicts key components and API/communication sequence used in this sample
 <img src="common/images/speechstreamingdiagram.PNG" align="center" />

-This sample uses Express.js backend framework.
-It allows you to make http calls from any front end.
-This tutorial is using ReactJS frontend. *NOTE*: This tutorial is only using the Azure Speech SDK.
-This tutorial does not use Azure Bot Service and Direct Line Speech channel.
+This sample uses Express.js backend framework which allows you to make http calls from any front end.
+ReactJS is used for frontend app. *NOTE*: This sample is only using the Azure Speech SDK - it does not use Azure Bot Service and Direct Line Speech channel.

 * **Express.js**: Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 It facilitates the rapid development of Node based web applications.